Long Term Care (LTC) Ombudsman Program

 - Education to inform residents, families, facility staff and others on a variety of issues related to aging, long term care and resident’s rights;

 - In-service training for long term care professionals regarding trends affecting the quality of care for residents; and

 - Provide information regarding the admission process to long term care facilities.

 - Residents of long term care facilities;

 - Friends and relatives of persons who live in long term care facilities;

 - Long term care facility staff members with resident-related concerns; and

 - Individuals and families who are considering nursing home placement as a long term option.

 For more information, please contact a regional office.

-Please Note: The Aging and Disability Services Division's Elder Protective Services focuses on investigations regarding abuse, neglect, isolation, financial exploitation and self-neglect involving community members and those in a long term care setting age 60 and older.
+Please Note: The Aging and Disability Services Division's Adult Protective Services focuses on investigations regarding abuse, neglect, isolation, financial exploitation and self-neglect involving community members and those in a long term care setting for vulnerable persons, age 18-59, in addition to older persons 60 years and older.